AryanBhagotra/COP26-Analysis/README.md

 <img src="https://github.com/AmandeepN/COP26-Analysis/raw/main/images/2.jpg" class="center"  />

 We wanted to look at several conferences and understand how they differ in their efficacy, but unfortunately with our API restrictions, we decided to focus solely on COP26.

-To help us answer this question, we initially began by dividing cities into three clusters:
+To help us answer this question, we initially began by dividing cities into three global clusters 🌎:

-1. A cluster with higher income cities (London and Washington DC)
+1.	__A cluster with higher income cities__ _(London and Washington DC)_
-2. A cluster with emerging cities (Delhi and São Paulo)
+2.	__A cluster with emerging cities__ _(Delhi and São Paulo)_
-3. A cluster with lower income cities (Gaborone and Port-Au-Prince)
+3.	__A cluster with lower income cities__ _(Gaborone and Port-Au-Prince)_

 We wanted to investigate how COP26 affected the emissions of four key pollutants 💨:

 1.	__Carbon Monoxide__: carbon monoxide occurs primarily from the emissions of fossil-fuel powered engines.
 2.	__Oxygen Trioxide__: when inhaled, this pollutant can cause severe damage to the lungs.
 3.	__Nitrous Dioxide__: occurs primarily from cars, trucks, and buses.
 It reacts to form Nitric acid – leading to the acidification of water bodies and causing biodiversity loss.
 4.	__PM2.5 Particulates__: exposure to PM2.5 has been said to cause premature mortality.

 To help us assess the impacts that COP26 had on emissions, we used the API ?? to collect data on the emissions of these pollutants before, during and after the COP26 conference for each of these cities.
 We wanted to see whether, with the help of graphs and summary statistics, we would be able to uncover if there were any trends that we would be able to discern.
-While we initially wanted to investigate exactly how these cities changed their emissions of these pollutants, we soon realised that, to get a complete picture, it was worth analysing each and every country individually for every possible pollutant.
-This is the rationale behind our Dynamic Streamlit Application, providing a complete depiction of the changes in emissions.
+While we initially wanted to investigate exactly how these cities changed their emissions of these pollutants, we soon realised that, to get a complete picture, it was worth analysing each and every country individually for every possible pollutant. __This is the rationale behind our Dynamic Streamlit Application, providing a complete depiction of the changes in emissions.__

 We investigated a number of trends - whether certain pollutants were more susceptible to change during and after the conference, whether time lags did indeed exist with respect to the pollutants and if the response of a country depended on its level of development.
 We extracted over HOW MANY PIECES OF DATA.
 If time lags do exist, it can explain why so many conferences have taken place.
 However, it also suggests that systemic change needs to be made with respect to how the issue of climate change is being dealt with.
 If the level of development of a country does, indeed, affect the extent to which pollution can be curtailed, it provides evidence for Ha-Joon Chang’s argument that the richer nations are ’Kicking Away The Ladder,’ for the less developed countries.

+---

+### __Our Dynamic Application Empowered By Streamlit: Analysing & Visualising All Pollutants Across All Worldwide Countries__ 💻